-When traveling to Peru there are two places not to be missed, they are the Inca Citadel of Machu Picchu and the largest lake in South America, Lake Titicaca.
+During your Peru travel, there are two places that you shouldn’t miss, the Inca Citadel of Machu Picchu and the largest lake in South America, the Lake Titicaca.
 The journey between the two places is an interesting one and can be travelled by bus, car or train.

-A bit more economical is the Vistadome train, on this train you won’t miss any of the luxury.
+A bit more economical is the Vistadome train, on this train you won’vt miss any of the luxury.
 The Vistadome features panoramic windows, leather seats and a fashion show to help you spend your money.
-The most economical train to Machu Picchu is the Expedition train, designed with the Inca Culture in mind, this train still has some luxury features but at better prices.
+The most economical train for your Machu Picchu tours is the Expedition train, designed with the Inca Culture in mind, this train still has some luxury features but at better prices.

 If the train is not your thing there are alternatives like the Inca Trail, a four-day hike that will end at the Sungate, the gateway to Machu Picchu.
 Or there are many operators in Cusco that offer Machu Picchu by car, this is a relatively new service and takes around four to five hours to reach Machu Picchu from Cusco.